How to Look Your Best for the Job Interview and Beyond

 Conservative Wins Over Provocative

-It’s often recommended that you choose attire that is more conservative in nature, but why?
-According to one study, female workers who dress conservatively (wearing longer skirts and buttoned-up blouses) are perceived as being more competent, rating higher than those dressing provocatively in areas of intelligence, confidence, trustworthiness, responsibility, authority, and organization.5 Another piece of research found similar results, adding that provocative dress is also correlated with being less honest.6 Based on these findings, conservative dress is a better option for a job interview than wearing something provocative.
+It’s often recommended that you choose job interview attire that is more conservative in nature, but why?
+People use clothing to rate a person’s level of intelligence, confidence, trustworthiness, responsibility, authority, and organization.5 Another piece of research found similar results, adding that provocative dress is also correlated with being less honest.6 Based on these findings, conservative dress is a better option for a healthcare job interview than wearing something provocative.

 Keep Your Attire Neat and Tidy